 The activation of pairing mode will be indicated by a flashing white light in between the two AirPods.
 Next, make sure your Bluetooth transmitter/adapter is pairing too, and you will be gaming with the Airpods in no time.

-How to pair Samsung Galaxy Buds with PS5
+How to pair Samsung Galaxy Buds to PS5

-Just like the Apple Airpods, the process to pair the Samsung Galaxy Buds is quick and easy once you’ve bought a wireless transmitter for your PS5 and connected it to your TV’s audio output.
+Just like the Apple AirPods, the process to pair the Samsung Galaxy Buds is quick and easy.
+Once you've bought a wireless transmitter for your PS5 and connected it to your TV's audio output, that is.

 To get the Galaxy Buds to enter pairing mode, simply insert the earbuds into the charging case and close the case.
 As laid out on Samsung’s support page, “If the battery indicator light doesn't flash you'll need to charge the earbuds for at least 10 minutes before they'll pair”.